 The offering is being underwritten on a firm commitment basis.
-The underwriters have an option exercisable within 45 days from the date of this prospectus to purchase up to 697,795 additional ADSs and/or 348,897 Warrants to purchase up to an additional 348,897 ADSs from us at the public offering price, less to 697,795 additional ADSs and/or 348,897 Warrants to purchase up to an additional 348,897 ADSs from us at the public offering price, less the underwriting discounts and commissions.
-If the underwriters exercise this option in full, the total underwriting discounts and commissions payable by us will be \$, and the total proceeds to us, before expenses, will be \$ excluding potential proceeds from the exercise of any Warrants.
+The underwriters have an option exercisable within 45 days from the date of this prospectus to purchase up to additional ADSs and/or Warrants to purchase up to an additional ADSs from us at the public offering price, less the underwriting discounts and commissions.
+If the underwriters exercise this option in full, the total underwriting discounts and commissions payable by us will be \$ , and the total proceeds to us, before expenses, will be \$ , excluding potential proceeds from the exercise of any Warrants.

-Delivery of the securities offered hereby is expected to be made on or about , 2019
+Delivery of the securities offered hereby is expected to be made on or about $\,\,\,$ , 2019.